groundhoggwp/groundhogg/README.txt

 == Changelog ==

+= 0.9.10 =
+* Fixed email preferences not working AT ALL, oops...
+* Added last_optin to submission

 = 0.9.9 =
 * Finished implementing the Create User Action.
 * Fixed bug where add from previous emails gives a warning.